Bayesian inference for spatio-temporal spike-and-slab priors: Introduction

 where $\x \in \mathbb{R}^D$ is the desired solution, $\y \in \mathbb{R}^N$ is an observed measurement vector, $\A \in \mathbb{R}^{N \times D}$ is a known forward model and $\e \in \mathbb{R}^N$ is additive measurement noise.
-We are mainly interested in the underdetermined regime, where the number of observations is smaller than the number of unknowns, i.e. $N < D$.
-In the sparse recovery literature it has been shown that the sparsity constraint is crucial for recovering $\x$ from a small set of linear measurements \citep{candes2006robust}.
-Furthermore, the degree of sparsity of $\x$, i.e. $K = \|\x\|_0$, dictates the required number of measurements $N$ for robust reconstruction of $\x$.
-This relationship between the number of non-zero coefficients $K$ and the number of measurements $N$ has given rise to so-called \textit{phase transition curves} \citep{journals/pieee/DonohoT10}.
-A large body of research has been dedicated to improve these phase transition curves and these endeavors have lead to the concepts of \textit{multiple measurement vectors} \citep{cotter2005sparse} and \textit{structured sparsity} \citep{Huang:2009:LSS:1553374.1553429}. \\ \\ The multiple measurement vector problem (MMV) is a natural extension of eq. \eqref{eq:intro_smv_problem}, where multiple measurement vectors $\y_1, \y_2, \hdots, \y_T$ are observed and assumed to be generated from a series of signals $\x_1, \x_2, \hdots, \x_T$, which share a common sparsity pattern.
+We are mainly interested in the underdetermined regime, where the number of observations is smaller than the number of unknowns, that is $N < D$.
+In the sparse recovery literature, it has been shown that the sparsity constraint is crucial for recovering $\x$ from a small set of linear measurements \citep{candes2006robust}.
+Furthermore, the ratio between the number non-zero coefficients $K = \|\x\|_0$ and the dimension $D$ dictates the required number of measurements $N$ for robust reconstruction of $\x$ and this relationship has given rise to so-called \textit{phase transition curves} \citep{journals/pieee/DonohoT10}.
+A large body of research has been dedicated to improve these phase transition curves and these endeavors have lead to the concepts of \textit{multiple measurement vectors} \citep{cotter2005sparse} and \textit{structured sparsity} \citep{Huang:2009:LSS:1553374.1553429}. \\ \\ The multiple measurement vector problem (MMV) is a natural extension of eq. \eqref{eq:intro_smv_problem}, where multiple measurements $\y_1, \y_2, \hdots, \y_T$ are observed and assumed to be generated from a series of signals $\x_1, \x_2, \hdots, \x_T$, which share a common sparsity pattern.
 In matrix notation, we can write the problem as